TrueNASTrueNAS Nightly Development Documentation

 Audit Widget

-The Audit widget displays the current audit settings configured on the system.
-The public-facing API allows querying audit records, exporting audit reports, and configuring audit dataset settings and retention period.
+The Audit widget displays the current audit storage and retention policy settings.
+The public-facing API allows querying audit records, exporting audit reports, and configuring audit dataset settings and retention periods.

 Advanced System Setting Audit Widget